luciopaiva/tcptop/README.md

 ![](screenshot.png)

-Python script to list TCP clients having retransmission problems.
+Python script to list TCP clients having retransmission problems (from a Linux server standpoint).
 The scripts probes the `ss` command to obtain the data and then sorts connections by last ACK time, oldest first.

 The script shows several fields (the screenshot above shows only a few), but the most important are: